-Over time, we expect the Group's solvency ratio to converge towards the middle of its target range of 140%-180%.
-The Group has a general strategy of returning excess capital to shareholders via special dividends or, going forward, share buybacks, which will negatively impact shareholders' equity, but we expect DLG's Solvency II ratio to remain robust.
+We expect DLG's Solvency II ratio to remain robust, but to decline over the coming years and converge towards the middle of its target range of 140%-180%.
+The Group has a general strategy of returning excess capital to shareholders via special dividends or share buybacks, which will reduce shareholders' equity.
+In 2020, the Group announced and subsequently completed a £100 million share buyback program.
+Moreover, the Group's Solvency II ratio will decline if, as expected, DLG redeems its Tier 2 debt (nominal value of £250 million), which has a first call date during the first half of 2022.

-With regard to capital sensitivities, the Group has disclosed that its greatest exposures are a change in reserving basis for motor Periodic Payment Orders (PPOs) to use a real discount rate of -1% and a 100bp increase in credit spreads, which would reduce the Solvency II ratio by 10 and 9 ppts respectively as at YE20.
-A large catastrophe loss, equivalent to the 1990 storm, would also have a meaningful impact of 8 ppt.
-Given the Group's relatively conservative investment portfolio and lack of equities exposure, DLG's Solvency II ratio is relatively insensitive to market movements aside from those related to credit spread.
+With regard to capital sensitivities, the Group has disclosed that its greatest exposures are: (1) a change in the reserving basis for motor PPOs to use a real discount rate of -1%; (2) a 100bp credit spreads increase; and (3) a large catastrophe loss, equivalent to the 1990, which would all individually reduce the Solvency II ratio by 9ppts as at HY21.
+Given the Group's relatively conservative investment portfolio and lack of equities exposure, DLG's Solvency II ratio is relatively insensitive to market movements aside from those related to credit spreads.